daveseah/ursanode/docs/10-tools/3-vscode.md

 * Reformat on Save using Prettier
 * Code templates for my module styles (snippets)

-If you don't want to use my highly-opinionated settings, you'll have to edit the following files to disable these features or substitute your own:
+If you don't want to use my opinionated settings, you'll have to edit the following files to disable these features or substitute your own:

 * `.vscode/settings.json`
 * `.editorconfig`